Chemical and Thermal Processes

 - Chemical Reactor Engineering

-The Full Video Set has the full set of videos arranged in the order that seemed most logical for someone wanting to watch all the videos.
+The Full Video Set contains the complete set of videos arranged in the order that seemed most logical for someone who wants to watch the entire series.

-Spreadsheets is a pathway through the videos that focus on using spreadsheets for engineering calculations, along with an introduction to DWSIM, a free and open source process simulator.
+Spreadsheets collects the videos that focus on using spreadsheets for engineering calculations, along with an introduction to DWSIM, a free and open-source process simulator.